 The statute allowed an individual to notify the Postmaster General and demand that specific advertisers stop mailing any future advertisements to that individual’s home.
 As the Court recognized, the statute conferred no discretion on the government regarding content of advertisements; all the discretion was left to the individual recipient.

-Publisher argues law restricting mailings violates free speech rights
+Publisher argued law restricting mailings violated First Amendment rights

 In their legal challenge to this statute, advertisers — including Daniel Rowan who did business as American Book Service — argued that it restricted their right to communicate.